Peer review policy

 Guidelines for Reviewers

-In your comments to the authors, we would like you to start with some general aspects and a short summary of your comments on the paper.
-You should not give recommendations on rejection or acceptance, leave that to the Editor.
-Then give Major comments on the Abstract, Introduction, Methods and Materials, Results, and Discussion.
+• In your comments to the authors, please provide general aspects and a short summary of your comments on the manuscript.
+Thereafter, please provide Major comments on the Abstract, Introduction, Methods and Materials, Results, and Discussion.
+Finally, please provide Minor comments on the manuscript.